 BOOGEY LIGHTS® SCHOLARSHIP CONTEST

-We offer two scholarship essay contests per year: Spring and a Christmas Holiday essay contest.
-Each contest winner is posted on our website here and promoted on our social media pages.
+We offer two scholarship essay contests per year: Spring (May 15-June 30) and a Christmas Holiday (Nov 15- Dec 31) essay contest.
 Our scholarship contest is open to all fields of study for students who are at least 18 years of age or older and have been accepted to an accredited post secondary undergraduate program or college located in the United States for the specified school year.
 The program can be a two or four year vocational, college or university.
 Financial need is not a consideration for this scholarship.
-The best overall submission as judged by the BOOGEY LIGHTS® team will be awarded a $750 scholarship.
+The best overall submission as judged by the BOOGEY LIGHTS® team will be awarded a $500 scholarship.
 This is not a loan.
 This is a FREE scholarship.
 There is NO FEE and no purchase requirement.
 There are of course some rules with terms and conditions so please make sure you review them first.

 Theme: Choose from one of the following Christmas Narratives: A) How I discovered the true meaning of Christmas or B) What was your most memorable Christmas and why.